BrennerDesign/egofishinggear/_products/kryptek-fishing-tools/kryptek-4-5in-pliers.md

 filter_hoop:
 filter_mesh:
 left_column_html: >-
-  <p>The EGO Kryptek 4.5&rdquo; aluminum fishing pliers feature Kryptek camo
+  <p>The Ego Kryptek Aluminum 4.5&rdquo; Pliers feature the high-tech Kryptek
-  technology, replaceable stainless steel cutters and come with a plier sheath.
-  Lightweight and Durable, these trout pliers are a savvy anglers top pick for fly fishing pliers.&nbsp;</p>
+  camo technology and are made from durable aircraft-grade aluminum resulting in an ultra-lightweight set of fishing pliers. &nbsp;As a bonus, these pliers are equipped with stainless-steel cutters for cutting braided and monofilament line and come with sheath and lanyard. &nbsp;The versatility and finish quality make these pliers the best value for savvy anglers with a wide variety of fishing demands.</p>
 right_column_html: >-
-  <ul><li>Stainless steel jaw plates&nbsp;</li><li>Replaceable stainless steel
+  <ul><li>Stainless steel jaw plates&nbsp;</li><li>Replaceable stainless-steel
   cutters</li><li>Cuts mono and braided lines with ease</li><li>Aircraft aluminum body</li><li>Kryptek camo technology</li><li>Plier sheath
   included</li><li>Belt loops for securing to your shorts or pants</li><li>Quick